 We were disappointed to hear the recent announcement that the NHS executive will be set up as a hybrid model rather than its own organisation.
 We believe that this is an opportunity missed by Welsh Government, as more now than ever we believe there needs to be a clearer distinction between the strategic management of NHS Wales and the delivery of Welsh government priorities.
 Looking forward, we hope that the new NHS executive membership will be diverse to include AHP representation.

+Funding of the plan

-We would also like to highlight that the Welsh government should make sure that its national plan comes with a clear finance strategy.
+We would also like to highlight that the Welsh government should make sure that its national plan comes with clear funding.
 This should include determining the longer-term capital investment that will be required, as well as processes to assure that revenue sources will be sufficient to finance long-term service transformation.

 Further information